FAIR-Chem/fairchem/docs/core/ase_dataset_creation.md

 # Making and using ASE datasets

-There are multiple ways to train and evaluate OCP models on data other than OC20 and OC22.
+There are multiple ways to train and evaluate FAIRChem models on data other than OC20 and OC22.
 Writing an LMDB is the most performant option.
-However, ASE-based dataset formats are also included as a convenience for people with existing data who simply want to try OCP tools without needing to learn about LMDBs.
+However, ASE-based dataset formats are also included as a convenience for people with existing data who simply want to try fairchem tools without needing to learn about LMDBs.

 ## Using an ASE Database